spire-labs/self-pylon-demo/README.md

 ## 5. Run the Project

+Ensure `frontend/.env.local` is configured (see section 4) before running.
 By default, the app runs with an empty basePath (for custom domain deployment).
 To run locally:

 ```bash
 # Start frontend (complete flow in one app)